+44 (0)113 34 33613

 TheColorRevolution is on Facebook.

 The Color Revolution (Cambridge, MA: MIT Press, 2012).
-The Color Revolution was awarded the Sally Hacker Prize from the Society for the History of Technology in 2013.
-It was also named a Notable Book of 2012 by Designers & Books and one of the Best Business Books of 2012 by the Wall Street Journal.
+The Color Revolution was awarded the Sally Hacker Prize for Exceptional Scholarship that Reaches Beyond the Academy from the Society for the History of Technology in 2013.
+It was named a Notable Book of 2012 by Designers & Books and one of the Best Business Books of 2012 by the Wall Street Journal.
+It also received the BONE Award (Best of New England Award) for the stunning layout and graphic design.

 American Consumer Society, 1865-2005: From Hearth to HDTV (Hoboken, NJ: Wiley, 2009).